Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

-\textbf{Pascal VOC Keypoint dataset} contains 20 instance classes with semantic keypoint labels.
-We follow the problem setting in~\cite{WangICCV19}, where image pairs with inlier positions are fed into the model.
-We consider it a challenging dataset because instance may vary from its scale, pose and illumination, and the number of inliers varies from $6$ to $23$.
-The shallow learning method HARG-SSVM~\cite{ChoICCV13} incorporates a fix-sized reference graph, therefore is inapplicable to our experiment setting where instances from same category have different inliers.
-Because Permutation Synchronization~\cite{PachauriNIPS13} requires same number of nodes in multiple graphs, our multi-graph model NMGM is not compared either.
+This natural image dataset~\cite{bourdev2009poselets_VOCkeypoint} consists of 20 instance classes with keypoint labels.
+We follow~\cite{WangICCV19}, where image pairs with inlier positions are fed into the model.
+We consider it a challenging dataset because instance may vary from its scale, pose and illumination, and the number of keypoints in each image varies from $6$ to $23$.
+The shallow learning method HARG-SSVM~\cite{ChoICCV13} incorporates a fix-sized reference graph, therefore it is inapplicable to our experiment setting where instances from the same category have different inliers.
+As our multi-matching mechanism in Sec.~\ref{sec:nmgm} requires the same number of nodes among graphs, our multi-graph model NMGM and NMGM-v2 are not compared either.

-Following the peer methods~\cite{ZanfirCVPR18,WangICCV19} we filter out poorly annotated images, after which we get 7,020 training samples and 1,682 testing samples.
+In line with the protocol of ~\cite{ZanfirCVPR18,WangICCV19}, we filter out those poorly annotated images which are meaningless for matching.
+Then we get 7,020 training samples and 1,682 testing samples.
 Instances are cropped around their ground truth bounding boxes and resized to $256 \times 256$ before fed into the network.
-We adopt VGG16 backbone~\cite{simonyanICLR14vgg} and construct the affinity matrix from the same CNN layers: relu4\_2 for node features and relu5\_1 for edge features.
-Edge features are built by concatenating feature vectors of starting node and ending node.
-The affinity score is modeled by weighted inner product of two vectors, containing learnable weights.
-Readers are referred to \cite{ZanfirCVPR18} for the comprehensive graph construction pipeline.
-For two input images, one graph is constructed by Delaunay triangulation and the other is fully-connected.
-Models' hyperparameters are set identical to previous synthetic tests.
+As discussed in Sec.~\ref{sec:model_CNN4imgs}, we adopt VGG16 backbone~\cite{simonyanICLR14vgg} and construct the affinity matrix from the same CNN layers: \texttt{relu4\_2} for node features and \texttt{relu5\_1} for edge features.
+The learning rate starts at $10^{-2}$ and decays by $10$ every 10,000 steps.
+For the two input images, one graph is constructed by Delaunay triangulation and the other is fully-connected. $\sigma_3=10^{-4}$ is set for third-order affinity of NHGM.

+For NGM/NHGM-v2, the feature extractor is replaced by the enhanced backbone with SplineConv and weighted inner-product affinity as discussed in Sec.~\ref{sec:ngmv2}, while keeping other modules unchanged. $\sigma_3=0.1$ is set for third-order affinity of NHGM-v2.
+Following \cite{RolinekECCV20}, we set learning rate $2\times10^{-3}$ for VGG16 and $2\times10^{-5}$ for other modules.

+We compare \textbf{GMN}~\cite{ZanfirCVPR18}, \textbf{PCA-GM}~\cite{WangICCV19}, \textbf{LCS}~\cite{WangCVPR20}, \textbf{BBGM}~\cite{RolinekECCV20}, by which affinity functions are learned for graph matching.
+It is worth noting that we discover the experiment setting implemented by BBGM~\cite{RolinekECCV20} is easier than ours, because they filter out keypoints which are out of the bounding box but we do not.
+Therefore, we reimplement BBGM~\cite{RolinekECCV20} to fit our experiment setting and the reported BBGM results in this paper are slightly worse than the results in its original paper.